Is Your IT Company Or Computer Guy Not Responding Fast Enough? Put An End To Your Frustration And Call Us 973-377-7711

 Originally located on Kings Road, PC Problems transitioned to 50 Main Street in December of 2009, taking on a large renovation project in what was recently a fire-damaged location.
 DeRosa emphasizes that Madison’s active downtown district is a feature that he values tremendously as a business owner.

-Don’t hesitate to get in contact with PC Problems when you need a dependable computer store with a friendly, local staff.
-Contact us to benefit from any of our skills including:
+Don’t hesitate to get in contact us when you need a dependable computer store with a friendly, local staff.
+Contact us for any of the following services:

 - Computer repairs